peterjc/thapbi-pict/docs/worked_example/edit_graph.rst

 Here the nodes are labelled with the species if they were in the database at species level, or otherwise as the start of the MD5 checkum in curly brackets (so that they sort nicely).
-The default node colors as as in the PDF output, likewise the edge styles.
+The default node colors are as in the PDF output, likewise the edge styles.

 The node attributes include the full MD5 (so you can lookup the full sequence